ansys/grantami-recordlists/doc/source/contributing.rst

 repository.

-The following contribution information is specific to the ``grantami-recordlists`` repository, which is for the Granta MI RecordLists library.
+The following contribution information is specific to the ``grantami-recordlists`` repository, which is for the PyGranta RecordLists library.
 This PyAnsys library name is often used in place of the repository name to provide clarity and improve readability.